 It truly is a rural wildlife haven with rabbits hopping about while you eat your breakfast, as well as deer, birds, butterflies, pheasants, and squirrels popping by to say hello, all lulled by the gentle mooing of cows in the surrounding fields.

 A stay here doesn’t have to involve pitching a tent.
-Instead, you can add a touch of luxury with a stay in one of the chic 2 and 3 bedroom rustic wooden lodges.
+Instead, you can add a touch of luxury with a stay in one of the chic two and three-bedroom rustic wooden lodges.
 However, if this doesn’t sound bohemian and back-to-basic enough for you, then why not become totally unplugged and get-away-from-it-all with a bare-foot-chic glamping experience in one of the magical lantern-lit tipis at Camp Cleavel Tipi Village, as seen on Celebrity 5 Go Camping.

 If the children are looking to be entertained, then there are giant lawn games, miles of cycling, and walking paths, or you can really engage with nature by paddle boarding and kayaking.
 The Tipi Village is open every August and offers breakfast and dinner options to purchase on the day and a central village tipi campfire each evening.
 It really does offer a truly unique nature experience.